Fall 2016 Enrollment

 Molloy hosts several activities, including a variety of barbecues, an annual Halloween party, a Comedy Night, and much, much more.
 Additionally, Molloy has become a focal point for civic discourse in recent years.
 The school has hosted guest lectures from world leaders looking to assess critical and timely issues.
 Past speakers have included Secretary of State Gen. Colin Powell, New York Times best-selling author Malcolm Gladwell, and Newsweek editor Fareed Zakaria.

 Sports and academics go hand-in-hand at Molloy, where students are known for both their athletic and scholastic success.
-Almost 60 percent of athletes record a GPA of 3.25 or higher.
+More than 60 percent of athletes record a GPA of 3.25 or higher.
 Molloy competes in the East Coast Conference with a winning tradition in a number of athletic programs.

 Committed to Its Mission